is an American

 I have had many requests for more information about this wonderful story.
 The best place I can recommend is http://www.nga.gov.au/RajahQuilt/ , where you'll be able to see a very up-close view of the quilt, and find out the whole story.
 For information about the Female Factory in Hobart, Tasmania, where many of these women were incarcerated, http://www.femalefactory.com.au.
 And to find out more about the installation of 25,000 baby bonnets, commemorating the lost lives of Transportees and their babies, here's the website of the artist: http://www.christinahenri.com.au.

-July of 2006 and had a great time.
-Ricky is transforming the world of quilt
+Colorado in July of 2006 and had a grand time.
+Ricky is transforming the world

-teaching with his highly useful DVDs and demonstration-lectures.
-He sells his
+of quilt teaching with his highly useful DVDs, demonstration-lectures and

-wonderful hand-dyes, continues to win top quilting prizes, and plays a mean
+hand-dyes, continues to win top quilting prizes, and plays a mean piano.

 www.rickytims.com